Postgraduate Diploma in Women's Health

 - Equip students with a systematic understanding of evidence-based medicine in relation to women’s health.

-- Extend the scope of women’s healthcare practice by exploring a professional subject area in more depth utilising knowledge gained in the previous modules.
+- Extend the scope of women’s healthcare practice by exploring a professional subject area in more depth, utilising knowledge gained in previous modules.

 University of Buckingham